forestgrape/coronavirus/6_prevention_and_treatment/masks.md

 __Advantages__: As for most dust protection masks, the fit is dense due to bands behind the head.
 They wear about as (un)comfortable as ski googles: tight but ok.
 Breathing is easy and there's no sidelined air into the eyes.
 __Drawbacks__: Taken on/off is cumbersome, for short time usage I prefer surgical masks.
 As most dust protections masks, the 8710 E don't look fashionable.

 > * [Dense] masks are less important if severe cases go close to zero (e.g. in summer when not using AC).
+But currently - as of May 21 - in most regions in the Northern Hemisphere I think masks are still appropriate in public indoor rooms for Everybody (I am *not* aware of a scientific and statistically founded argumentation to release mask mandate for recovered or vaccinated if it's about protecting others).

 ### Personal Mask History
 > 1. Started with FFP2 dust protection masks from a hardware store.
 Even though they weren't made from cloth they felt like.
 Officially these masks weren't washable but hand-washing with soap worked.
 The masks had a very good and dense fit.
 However, the fit came at the cost of a reduced comfort: very tight bands around the head and not really comfortable at the nose.